10 Verses to Tame Your Tongue

 Help us all.

 Summer is also gardening season, and unless I miss my guess, most moms need fertilizer for growing graceful speech.
-With that in mind, let’s look at ten verses for cultivating a garden of life-giving words.
+Scripture teaches how we can use our words for good and that there is power in your tongue.
+This is a topic I need to renew my mind with Scripture on frequently!

 1. Use your tongue for praise